zezafa/Notebook/README.md

 # Notebook
 > Convert classroom chalkboard images to crisp and sharp PDF ready to share with your classmates.

 Computer Vision applied project using adaptive threshold filtering.
 Created during studies at Technical University of Denmark.
+A demo of final output of pdf notes is attached "KVadratiskeMatrix.pdf"

 _Prerequisites_:
-* OpenCV (cv2)
+* OpenCV
 * Reportlab

 ## Before: